blanktphan/learning-journey/technical-skills/03-database/01-fundamental-database-concepts/02-Data-information-and-dnms.md

 Upon completion of this topic, you will be able to:

-- **Explain** the conceptual differences between Data, Information, and Knowledge in information systems
+- Explain the conceptual differences between Data, Information, and Knowledge in information systems
-- **Define** the role and describe the primary functions of a Database Management System (DBMS)
+- Define the role and describe the primary functions of a Database Management System (DBMS)
-- **Identify** the key components that exist within a database system environment
+- Identify the key components that exist within a database system environment
-- **Classify** types of DBMS according to their data models at a foundational level
+- Classify types of DBMS according to their data models at a foundational level
-- **Analyze** real-world scenarios to distinguish between data, information, and knowledge transformations
+- Analyze real-world scenarios to distinguish between data, information, and knowledge transformations

 ---

 ## Introduction: The Information Hierarchy in Digital Systems

-Understanding the distinction between **data**, **information**, and **knowledge** is fundamental to grasping how database systems create value in modern organizations.
-These terms are often used interchangeably in casual conversation, but in information systems, they represent distinct levels of a **hierarchical transformation process** that turns raw facts into actionable insights.
+Understanding the distinction between data, information, and knowledge is fundamental to grasping how database systems create value in modern organizations.
+These terms are often used interchangeably in casual conversation, but in information systems, they represent distinct levels of a hierarchical transformation process that turns raw facts into actionable insights.

-This hierarchy forms the foundation for understanding why database systems are not merely storage solutions, but sophisticated **knowledge creation platforms** that power decision-making in every aspect of modern business and society.
+This hierarchy forms the foundation for understanding why database systems are not merely storage solutions, but sophisticated knowledge creation platforms that power decision-making in every aspect of modern business and society.

-**The Core Question:**
+The Core Question:
 How do we transform meaningless numbers and text into business intelligence that drives strategic decisions and competitive advantages?

 ---